lymslive/dbext/readme.md

 ### Dynamic dbext#config#load()

-If you prefer to dynamically load `dbext`, it is best to put the related config in `~/.vim/autoload/dbext/config.vim` and define a `dbext#config#load()` function(just remain empty is also fine) in that file.
+If you prefer to dynamically load `dbext`, it is best to put the relative config in `~/.vim/autoload/dbext/config.vim` and define a `dbext#config#load()` function(just remain empty is also fine) in that file.
 As example: